 Satu hari, mungkin.

 Madura is a place ignored all too often in discussions about Indonesia.
-And when people do mention the island, there’s usually a caveat of some description: ‘the visitor can see such-and-such a thing on Madura, but that’s about it.
+And when people do mention the island, floating off the northeast corner of Java, there’s usually a caveat of some description: ‘the visitor can see such-and-such a thing on Madura, but that’s about it.
 There’s not much else to do’.
-That attitude is a fallacy: there’s plenty to absorb on Madura: it simply requires finding.
+That attitude is a fallacy: there’s plenty to absorb on Madura; it simply requires finding.

 Madura is not Madeira in the Azores, and it’s not Madurai in India.